Kitware/vtk-js/Sources/Common/Core/MatrixBuilder/api.md

 ## Introduction

-vtkMatrixBuilder class provides a system to create a mat4 transformation matrix.
+The `vtkMatrixBuilder` class provides a system to create a mat4 transformation matrix.
 All functions return the MatrixBuilder Object instance, allowing transformations to be chained.

 Example:
 ```